 - a single-quote symbol is not allowed inside command or value

-The configuration specified in the cloud-config document is merged with the default configuration and saved to /config/config.boot.
+The configuration specified in the cloud-config document overwrites default configuration values and values configured via Metadata.

 These are the VyOS defaults and fallbacks.